Layer-2 Blockchain Scaling¶

 ZK-Rollup is similar to Optimistic Rollup but relies on ZK-SNARKs for block verification instead of on-chain disputes.
 Creating the ZK proofs is extremely expensive, which makes ZK-Rollup not workable anytime soon for generalized applications.
 We keep a keen eye on the evolution of ZK-Rollup but do not include it in the Celer layer-2 scope for now.

 What is Celer?¶

-Celer Network embraces a layered architecture with clean abstractions that enable rapid evolution of each individual component, including a generalized state channel and sidechain suite that supports fast and generic off-chain state transitions; a highly efficient payment routing protocol that achieves an order of magnitude higher throughput compared to state-of-the-art solutions; a powerful development framework and runtime for off-chain applications; and new cryptoeconomic models that provide high availability, strong security, stable liquidity, and network effect for the off-chain ecosystem.
+Celer Network embraces a coherent and loosely coupled architecture with clean abstractions that enable rapid evolution of each individual component, including a generalized state channel and sidechain suite that supports fast and generic off-chain state transitions; a highly efficient state channel payment routing protocol that achieves an order of magnitude higher throughput compared to state-of-the-art solutions; a hybrid rollup sidechain that offers user-tunable tradeoffs on trust, performance, and features; a powerful development framework and runtime for off-chain applications; and new cryptoeconomic models that provide strong security, high availability, stable liquidity, and network effect for the off-chain ecosystem.

-This site currently focuses on the core architecture of Celer state channel network, and will be extended to cover other components of the Celer technical stack later.
+This site currently covers the core architecture of Celer state channel network, state guardian network, and liquidity backing.
+It will be extended to also include Celer hybrid rollup sidechain later.